Himanshu7921/Agentic-AI-Engineering/README.md

-# LangChain Engineering: Building Practical AI Agents
+# Agentic-AI Engineering: Building Practical AI Agents

 From pretrained models to RAG pipelines and advanced LLM applications, this repository provides a **hands-on roadmap to mastering LangChain engineering** and building real-world AI workflows.
 This guide is structured for both learning and practical implementation, helping you move from foundational concepts to advanced multi-agent systems.